hetznercloud/.github/profile/README.md

 ## Tools to interact with our API 🧰

-Below are tools, that can help you update a resources using the CLI or build an entire infrastructure 🚀:
+Below are tools, that can help you update a resources using the CLI or build an entire infrastructure:

 - [hcloud cli](https://github.com/hetznercloud/cli) — hcloud is a command-line interface for interacting with Hetzner Cloud.
 - [hetzner.hcloud](https://github.com/ansible-collections/hetzner.hcloud) — Ansible Collection for Hetzner Cloud.